slimndap/wp-theatre/readme.txt

 	* Fixed performance issues with some websites that use full page caching plugins and services (0.15.22).
 	* Fixed several performance issues of during imports (0.15.24).
 	* Fixed a conflict with WP-CLI.
 (0.15.24).
+	* Fixed an [issue](https://github.com/slimndap/wp-theatre/pull/242) with the fallback of custom field values of events.
+Thank you [joost de keijzer](https://dekeijzer.org/)!

 * Deprecations
 	* Deprecated the custom CSS settings in favour of the custom CSS setting that came with WordPress 4.7 (0.15.16).